Height: 6 ft 2″

-Laurie Canter is one of the emerging talents in English Golf.
-He has won both the South African Amateur and Spanish Amateur Championships.
-As well as competing in both the Eisenhower and St. Andrews Trophy in 2010, Laurie qualified for the Open Championship through local final qualifying.
-After a great 2010 as an amateur Laurie made the decision to turn pro in 2011.
+Laurie Canter shun as an amateur player and was victorious at the South African and Spanish Amateur Championships, as well as competing in both the Eisenhower and St. Andrews Trophy in 2010.
+Laurie also qualified for the Open Championship as an amateur and turned professional the following year.

 In 2015, Laurie secured his first European Tour card through Q-School, fulfilling a boyhood dream.
-He found his form at just the right time in 2015, winning the First Stage at Frilford Heath, coming fourth at the Second Stage and then taking the 20th card at the Final Stage, enduring a nerve-wracking final round to secure a place on the 2016 Race to Dubai.
+Having won First Stage and coming fourth at Second Stage, he went on to take the 20th card at the Final Stage.
+He ended the year in 193rd position on the 2016 Race to Dubai rankings.

 At Second Stage of European Tour Q-School for the 2017 season, Laurie came 2nd and cemented his place at Final Stage.
-There, Laurie shot rounds of 69, 66, 73 and 73, including holing a fantastic putt on the final green to secure his European Tour card again for the 2017 season.
+Here, Laurie shot rounds of 69, 66, 73 and 73 and once again secured his European Tour card for the 2017 season.

 Laurie is a very accomplished tennis player and competed against the current Wimbledon champion, Andy Murray when he was younger.